 Unigestion has established a strong governance framework that empowers its sustainable values and beliefs at the highest level of Unigestion.
-Notably, it has created a governance structure in which sustainability matters are centrally dealt with by the Sustainability Committee which reports directly to the Executive Committee as the highest decision-making committee within Unigestion.
+Notably, it has created a governance structure in which

 Unigestion's Sustainability Committee leads the development and integration of responsible investing principles into all key processes including investment and risk management across the relevant entities and products.
 Composed of senior management, including Unigestion's group CEO, the Sustainability Committee is led by the following four principles: